Monday, December 14, 2009

 Saturday, July 18, 2009

-If I could have registered the BugE in 2009, it would qualify.
+If I could have registered the BugE in 2009, it might have qualified.

 Link to the 2009 rules are HERE.